Page 5 of 11

 ABOVE: Bags of glass beads at a shop on Murano.

 is why most people come to Murano, and there's no shortage of retail outlets

 If you're a casual buyer, you won't need a shopping guide: Just

 look in display windows, browse in shops that look interesting, and buy whatever

 If you're serious about Venetian and Murano glass, we'd strongly

-recommend buying one or more of the books reviewed on
+recommend buying one or more of the books reviewed elsewhere in this article.

 favorite guidebook, Michela and Nicoló Scibilia's Comprehensive Guide to

 the Island of Murano, has an entire chapter devoted to glass factories,

 ateliers, and showrooms that specialize in products ranging from traditional